jeffwhite530/d2yabt/README.md

 git clone git@github.com:jeffwhite530/d2yabt.git
 ```

-You'll need to adjust PYTHONPATH so it can find the library.
+Finally, adjust PYTHONPATH so Python can find the library.
 Assuming d2yabt is in your home directory, run it like so:
 ```
 PYTHONPATH=$PYTHONPATH:~/d2yabt/lib ~/d2yabt/bin/yabt path/to/bundle.zip
 ```